Syntea/xdef/README.md

 X-definition is an open-source tool that describes the structure and properties of data values in an XML document.
 In addition, X-definition allows you to describe the processing and construction of XML objects.
-X-definition can thus replace existing technologies commonly used for XML validation - namely DTD (Data Type Definition), XML Schema (XSD), Schematron, and XSLT.
+X-definition can thus replace existing technologies commonly used for XML validation — namely Data Type Definition (DTD), XML Schema (XSD), Schematron, and XML Stylesheet Language Transformations (XSLT).

 X-definition allows you to combine XML document validation with data processing (by describing the actions assigned to each event when processing XML objects).
 Compared to technologies based on DTD and XML schema,